FoAR: Force-Aware Reactive Policy for Contact-Rich Robotic Manipulation: Experiments

 \textbf{Tasks.} As shown in Fig.~\ref{fig:tasks}, we design three challenging contact-rich tasks across two categories: surface force control (\textbf{\textit{Wiping}} and \textbf{\textit{Peeling}}) and instantaneous force impact (\textbf{\textit{Chopping}}).
 These tasks require different capabilities in terms of the direction, intensity, and precision of applied contact forces.
 Moreover, these tasks are designed to have both non-contact phases and contact phases for thorough evaluations.
 For the \textbf{\textit{Wiping}} task, we design two variants: one with a fixed orientation of the whiteboard, and another that allows arbitrary orientations, denoted as \textbf{\textit{Wiping}} (General).

-\textbf{Baselines.} We evaluate our proposed approach against five baseline methods, including the vision-based policy RISE \cite{rise} and three ablation variants: (1) \textit{RISE (force-token)}: incorporates encoded force/torque information as additional tokens within the RISE transformer, akin to \cite{vtt, seehearfeel, maniwav, octo}; (2) \textit{RISE (force-concat)}: directly concatenates the force feature with the vision feature for action generation; (3) \textit{FoAR (3D-cls)}: uses scene features $h_t^s$ directly in the future contact predictor, instead of a separate image encoder.
+\textbf{Baselines.} We evaluate our proposed approach against six baseline methods, including the vision-based policy ACT \cite{act}, Diffusion Policy \cite{diffusionpolicy}, and RISE \cite{rise}, as well as three ablation variants: (1) \textit{RISE (force-token)}: incorporates encoded force/torque information as additional tokens within the RISE transformer, akin to \cite{vtt, seehearfeel, maniwav, octo}; (2) \textit{RISE (force-concat)}: directly concatenates the force feature with the vision feature for action generation; (3) \textit{FoAR (3D-cls)}: uses scene features $h_t^s$ directly in the future contact predictor, instead of a separate image encoder.

 \textbf{Metrics.} For all tasks, we calculate the action success rate (referred to as ASR) to assess the policy's ability to meet basic action requirements, regardless of action quality.
 For the \textbf{\textit{Wiping}} task, the score is assigned to 1 for a fully wiped whiteboard, 0.5 for partial wiping, and 0 for no erasure.
 For the \textbf{\textit{Peeling}} task, the score is calculated based on the proportion of peeled cucumber skin to the total cucumber length, normalized by the average proportion in the demonstration data (0.778).
 For the \textbf{\textit{Chopping}} task, we aim to let the robot use the knife to divide the pepper into several uniform small segments.
 Therefore, we focus on the number of segments, as well as the mean and standard deviation of the normalized lengths (defined as the proportion of each segment’s length to the total length of the pepper), providing a comprehensive assessment of chopping precision and consistency, as shown in Fig. \ref{fig:chop-metric}.